 The placement and equilibration of beach nourishment are likely to cause direct and indirect impacts to nearshore hardbottom resources.
 The level of impacts depends upon the depth of burial, sand characteristics of the fill, and the length coverage (USACE, 2012).
-A greater volume of sand will be placed below MHW within the County in this alternative as compared to Alternative 2; therefore, impacts to nearshore hardbottom resources will be increased.
-The volume of sand proposed for placement for this alternative will be increased from 77,600 cy to 187,800 cy.
-Based on results of the engineering and Delft3D modeling analysis, it is estimated that Alternative 4 may result in permanent impacts to between 6.51 and 6.71 acres of hardbottom, and temporary impacts to between 13.17 and 13.57 acres of hardbottom.
-This impact acreage was used to complete a Uniform Mitigation Assessment Method (UMAM) evaluation, which determined that between 10.84 and 11.27 acres of mitigative artificial reef would be required to offset these impacts to intertidal and subtidal hardbottom.
+A greater volume of sand will be placed below mean high water within the County this alternative as compared to Alternative 2; therefore, impacts to nearshore hardbottom resources will be increased.
+The volume of sand proposed for placement for this alternative will be increased from 75,000 cy to 160,000 cy.
+Based on results of the Delft3D modeling and engineering analysis, it is estimated that Alternative 4 may result in permanent impacts to 6.68 ac of hardbottom as well as temporary and secondary impacts to 11.07 ac of hardbottom.
+This impact acreage was used to complete a Uniform Mitigation Assessment Method (UMAM) evaluation, which determined that 10.69 acres of mitigative artificial reef would be required to offset these impacts to intertidal and subtidal hardbottom.
 These impacts could reduce habitat available for macroalgae and invertebrates in the area, altering normal ecological function of the area.
-The elimination of the seven (7) low-profile groins between R-134 to R-138+551 would not change the potential impact to hardbottom resources caused by beach nourishment; however, the larger volume of sand will impact additional resources.
+However, these impacts are expected to be minor as the hardbottom is expected to become re-exposed following construction as a result of the high-energy dynamics of the nearshore area (USACE, 2012).
+Benthic organisms that inhabit this area have high recruitment capabilities and, therefore would be expected to recolonize.
+The elimination of the seven low-profile groins between R-134 to R-138+551 would not change the potential impact to hardbottom resources caused by beach nourishment.

 Increased sand placement would most likely increase turbidity at the Project site and the adjacent waters.
 The severity of turbidity-related impacts depends upon the sediment grain size distribution, the speed of sand placement, and the degree of nearshore circulation and mixing.
-Sand from either source must meet FDEP requirements for beach sand compatibility as per F.A.C., Rule 62B-41.007(2)(j).
 Per the FDEP BMA cell-wide sediment quality specification, mean grain size must be between 0.25 mm and 0.60 mm with a maximum silt content of 2% (FDEP, 2013).
-The County's technical sand specifications require the mean grain size to be between 0.30 mm and 0.70 mm with a maximum silt content of 0.6% (Appendix B).
 An increase in turbidity could reduce the opportunity for photosynthesis and interfere with suspension feeders.
 However, the short duration of the activity would result in only temporary impacts from turbidity.
 The elimination of the seven low-profile groins between R-134 to R-138+551 would not change the potential impact to turbidity caused by beach nourishment.

 4.4.5.
-ALTERNATIVE 5 - THE TOWN OF PALM BEACH INCREASED SAND VOLUME AND COUNTY PREFERRED PROJECT
+ALTERNATIVE 5 - TOWN OF PALM BEACH INCREASED SAND VOLUME AND COUNTY PREFERRED PROJECT

 The placement and equilibration of beach nourishment are likely to cause direct and indirect impacts to nearshore hardbottom resources.
 The level of impacts depends upon the depth of burial, sand characteristics of the fill, and the length coverage (USACE, 2012).
-A greater volume of sand will be placed below MHW within the Town of Palm Beach for this alternative as compared to Alternative 2.
-Based on results of the engineering and Delft3D modeling analysis, it is predicted that Alternative 5 may result in permanent impacts to between 3.45 and 4.23 acres of hardbottom, and temporary impacts to between 14.34 and 15.60 acres of hardbottom.
+A greater volume of sand will be placed below mean high water within the Town of Palm Beach for this alternative as compared to Alternative 2.
+Based on results of the Delft3D modeling and engineering analysis, it is predicted that Alternative 5 may result in permanent impacts to 3.58 ac of hardbottom as well as temporary and secondary impacts to 11.10 ac of hardbottom.